sebbu/iControl-Web/README.md

 ---

-## Donations
+## Motivation

 I am an individual developer of the app iControl Web.
 My intention for the app was my own need of a non-ugly app where I can send http requests to my Raspberry Pi home automation system (I have also implemented a flexible server [Raspberry PI GPIO Web Control Interface](https://bitbucket.org/sbub/raspberry-pi-gpio-web-control)).
 Over the years I have added more features by user requests.
-I really appreciate donations for the app.

 The app is ad free and tracker free as I would not trust any app which has control of my home that integrates these things.

-#### Currently the most simple whay to support me is via [Paypal](https://www.paypal.me/sebastianbub/2)

-Thank you so much for your support of my development and motivation.
-It is really great to know that other people all over the world find this app useful too.

 ---